-- 4 Conduct your own Internet research on the way in which Mt Kilimanjaro is managed and use the SHEEPT method to think more closely about the factors that impact on it. - a List at least one point for each of the SHEEPT factors. - b What conclusion(s) can you make about the way in which Mt Kilimanjaro is managed? - 5 Create a colourful and informative pictogram to help you remember what SHEEPT stands for using an image or picture for each of the 'SHEEPT' letters.
+Evaluate and create od to think Conduct your own Internet research on the way in which Mount Kilimanjaro is managed and use the SHEEPT method to think more closely about the factors that impact on it. a List at least one point for each of the SHEEPT factors. b What conclusion(s) can you make about the way in which Mount Kilimanjaro is managed? ?
+Create a colourful and informative pictogram to help you remember what SHEEPT stands for using an image or picture for each of the 'SHEEPT' letters.
+20

-Distinguishing between quantitative and qualitative data
+Distinguishing between guantitative and qualitative data

 Primary and secondary data provide either quantitative data or qualitative data.

-Quantitative data includes anything that can be recorded as numbers (for example, Mt Kilimanjaro is 5,895 metres tall and has an area of 753.5 km2).

-Qualitative data, on the other hand, includes anything that can be recorded in words (for example, Mt Kilimanjaro is the tallest mountain on the African continent).
+Quantitative data includes anything that can be recorded as numbers (for example, Uluru is 3.6 kilometres long and 1.9 kilometres wide and has a circumference of 9.4 kilometres).
+Qualitative data, on the other hand, includes anything that can be recorded in words (for example, Uluru, one of Australia's best-known natural landmarks, is very large).

-Quantitative data